 Airport staff seem quite tolerant of overnight sleepers.

 At the time of this update, we have no reports from travellers commenting on safety issues at Chicago Midway Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review